EPCCed/eidf-docs/docs/services/s3/tutorial.md

 TODO: Does boto3 use '.aws'?
 Which environment variables does boto3 use?
 Which Python `botocore.config` parameters?
 Where best to put all this?
 Clean this up!

-Credentials can be passed in as parameters to the functions, as shown below, or as environment variables, as described above.
+Credentials can be passed in as parameters to the functions, as shown below, or as environment variables, as described earlier.
 Alternatively, you can set environment variables from within Python using `os.environ`.

 Update `.aws/config`: